We’ve detected a problem with your browser settings.

 Why does CenterPoint Energy need to locate my sewer lateral?

 During underground gas installations there is a potential hazard of natural gas lines intersecting sewer laterals.
-Diversified Infrastructure Systems (DIS), an authorized CenterPoint Energy contractor, will locate the sewer lateral so the location and depth is known by the gas installation crew.
+Equix Integrity, Inc. (formerly known as Diversified Infrastructure Services) and KS Energy Services LLC, authorized CenterPoint Energy contractors, will locate the sewer lateral so the location and depth is known by the gas installation crew.

 Why doesn’t the city have information on my sewer lateral location?